Terminal/Discord_Fork/README.md

 _A Discord Bot List with no dedicated servers, running entirely on Netlify and AWS Lambda_

+# Deprecated
+This piece of software has been replaced by [ls.terminal.ink](https://ls.terminal.ink)

 Add your bot [via the E-Zed editor](https://discordbots.co.uk/edit)

 ## Deploy